Man of the West: Plot

 Disturbed by the revelation of Link's true identity, Coaley demonstrates his toughness by shooting Alcutt, who is near death from his wound.
 Realising the danger of his situation, Link brings Sam and Billie in from the barn and lies to Tobin, telling him that Billie is his woman and also that he purposely set out to find Dock after being left behind by the train.

 Tobin reveals his long-held ambition to rob the bank in the town of Lassoo and asserts that Link's return to the gang makes that possible and will breathe new life into them all.
 To protect the lives of his companions Link agrees to participate in the holdup.
 After Link and Sam are sent outside to dig a grave and bury Alcutt, an increasingly drunken Coaley decides to force Billie to strip.
 Her cries alert Link and, when he returns to the cabin, Coaley holds a knife to his throat while continuing to demand Billie remove her clothes.

 When she is nearly undressed, Tobin steps in and ends the situation.
 He tells everyone to go to sleep and sends Link and Billie to sleep in the barn.

-Claude Tobin (John Dehner), another cousin, arrives the next morning and is displeased at finding Link there.
+Claude Tobin, another cousin, arrives the next morning and is displeased at finding Link there.
 Tobin rejects the suggestion of Claude and Coaley that it would be best to kill Link and the others.
 They all depart on the four-day trip to Lassoo in three wagons and two on horseback.

 When they make camp on the trail, Link seeks revenge for the brutal treatment of Billie at the ranch and goads the brutal Coaley into a fistfight.
 Link beats his cousin severely, then forcibly strips him of his clothes as revenge for forcing Billie to strip at the cabin.
 Deeply humiliated, Coaley attempts to shoot the unarmed Link, but Sam interferes and is shot dead instead.
 Tobin then shoots Coaley dead for disobeying him.

 During the trip Billie bemoans the fact that Link is a man worth loving but that she cannot have him.
 He says he has a wife and two children in Good Hope.